 Virtualization (VT) is disabled on your host machine

-All modern CPUs support virtualization (VT), but this feature is sometimes disabled by default.
+All modern CPUs support virtualization (VT), but this feature is often disabled by default.

 Check that Intel VT-x, AMD-V and/or SVM is enabled in your computer BIOS - please refer to your computer manufacturer user guide to find how to access the BIOS.